-Boxed into a corner?
-Donald Trump's limited options on North Korea
+4 ways Donald Trump could deal with North Korea

 "China is frustrated by its inability to push North Korea," said Zhao.

-Trump could try and force China to cooperate by undermining its interests elsewhere -- launching a trade war or confronting Beijing over Taiwan or the South China Sea but it would be a high-stakes move, that Zhao says would trigger a "huge negative response."
+Trump could try and force China to cooperate by undermining its interests elsewhere -- launching a trade war or confronting Beijing over Taiwan or the South China Sea but it would be a high-stakes move, which Zhao says would trigger a "huge negative response."

-"From a US-China perspective, it would be a huge waste of (political) capital and energy going after them on North Korea when the US could approach North Korea directly trying to get them to do something on North Korea," says John Delury, associate professor of Chinese studies at Yonsei University in Seoul.
+"From a US-China perspective, it would be a huge waste of (political) capital and energy going after them on North Korea when the US could approach North Korea directly," says John Delury, associate professor of Chinese studies at Yonsei University in Seoul.

+When asked about Trump's tweet, China's Ministry of Foreign Affairs insisted Tuesday China played an important and positive role in resolving the issue.

+The provocative but state-run Global Times newspaper was more critical, saying Trump was "just pandering to irresponsible attitudes."

 2. Tightening sanctions